abbr/NodeSSPI/README.md

 NodeSSPI, written mostly in C++, is modeled after mod-auth-sspi to perform Windows authentication through native Windows SSPI.
 NodeSSPI also supports Basic authentication against underlying Active Directory (for domain servers only) and local users (for domain and non-domain servers).
 After successful authencation, NodeSSPI can optionally retrieve a list of groups the user belongs to, facilitating downstream middleware to perform authorization.

 Despite the resemblance, NodeSSPI is not a like-for-like porting of mod-auth-sspi.
-This is because unlike Apache, which is customizable mostly through configuration, Node.js is customizable through JavaScript which offers much more flexibility.
+This is partially because, unlike Apache, which is customizable mostly through configuration, Node.js is customizable through JavaScript which offers much more flexibility.

 ## Usages
 ### Overview